blackferncreations/germankeycut/framework.md

 does not mean that trust is irrelevant.

-It describes the order in which GermanKeyCut interprets trust.
+It describes the order in which the model treats trust.

 Within the model, trust is primarily downstream of repeated experience.